 The pages are drawn in traditional media?
 How do you make them?

-The comic is storyboarded out a chapter at a time in Manga Studio.
-The layouts are printed out and transferred onto Bristol board, then penciled, inked, and shaded (graphite for normal pages, Copic marker and watercolor/ink washes for flashbacks and narrated scenes).
+The planning stages actually start out digitally.
+First the comic is storyboarded a chapter at a time in Manga Studio.
+Panel borders and any necessary perspective guidelines are added in Manga Studio, and sometimes 3D-modeling is used to create background sets (for example, if a scene is taking place in a room with furniture whose placement needs to stay consistent, Eren builds a simple model of the room to use as a guide for the final linework).
+Then the layouts are printed out and transferred onto Bristol board, then penciled, inked, and shaded (graphite for normal pages, Copic marker and watercolor/ink washes for flashbacks and narrated scenes).
 Dialogue and most sound effects are added in Photoshop, along with final cleanup work.

 How does the whole Tu Naul Morphus thing work?
 What about their telepathic ability?

 Young Tu Naul who were born with the ability to shapeshift are paired with “mortal” companions (inhabitants of the ordinary material plane, usually human), to be the mortal’s guardian/helper for the duration of the mortal’s life, however long that may be.
 It’s like a “Grand Tour” or study abroad for the Morphus, letting him or her learn about life on the mortal plane, and also a sort of Tu Naul community service.
 During that time, the Morphus is bound in the one animal form that best suits the mortal companion’s path in life.
 When the companion dies, the binding is broken and the Morphus is free to change shape at will again, and they may seek passage back to the Tu Naul realm if or when they so choose.
 Morphyx also have short-range telepathic powers – they have a permanent link to their bound companion that is always open so long as they are within a few miles of one another, but can also open a temporary ‘channel’ to communicate with other people (one person at a time).